TheRealKiraAI/prompt-engineering/01-building-better-prompts/lab/README.md

 To run the solution:

 1. Navigate to the solution directory `cd solution`
-2. Run `nnpm install` to install dependencies
+2. Run `npm install` to install dependencies
 3. Run `npm run dev` to start the development server.

 ## Instructions